preames/public-notes/deref+nofree.rst

 Meta
 ====

-If you prefer to read proposals in HTML, you can read this email `here <https://github.com/preames/public-notes/blob/master/deref+nofree.rst>`_.
+If you prefer to read proposals in a browser, you can read this email `here <https://github.com/preames/public-notes/blob/master/deref+nofree.rst>`_.

 This proposal greatly benefited from multiple rounds of feedback from Johannes, Artur, and Nick.
 All remaining mistakes are my own.